cdgrubbs/CMPLXSYS-530-Final/README.md

   * Agents will not be able to interact with each other at all

 **_Action Sequence_**
-# *TODO*

 _What does an agent, cell, etc. do on a given turn?
 Provide a step-by-step description of what happens on a given turn for each part of your model_

 * Planning Phase
-  i.
-If Planning Style allows for spatial communication: randomly chosen agents will communicate with one of their neigbors and their understanding may increase ii.
-If Planning Style allows for movement: randomly chosen agents will swap with one of their neighbors
+  1. If Planning Style allows for spatial communication: randomly chosen agents will communicate with one of their neigbors and their understanding may increase
+  2. If Planning Style allows for movement: randomly chosen agents will swap with one of their neighbors
 * Coding Phase
-  i.
-Agents will progress
+  1. Agent will progress towards completion of the program, progress is based on their level of skill and understanding
+  2. Agents may or may not randomly generate a bug depending on their level of skill and understanding
+  3. If Coding Style allows for communication: The agent may interact with another agent and their understanding level will increase
+* Debugging Phase
+  1. Agents may decrease bug count depending on their level of skill and understanding

 &nbsp;